Joseph Rhodes Jr.: Early life and career

 Rhodes' father was an African-American who served as a US soldier in the Philippines during World War II.
 Rhodes' mother, a woman of Filipino/Chinese descent, met his father there in 1945 and married him.
 The couple settled in Pittsburgh.
 Rhodes attended Pittsburgh public schools.

 From 1965-1969 Rhodes was an undergraduate at the California Institute of Technology, and he received a B.S. in history in 1969.
-Rhodes served two terms as the president of the student body.
+Rhodes served two terms as the president of the Associated Students of the California Institute of Technology, the undergraduate student government.
 He was in residence at Harvard University from 1969–1972 as a junior fellow of the Harvard Society of Fellows, where he researched racism in Victorian England.
 He was the first Black person admitted to the Society.
 Rhodes then held a number of teaching positions at the University of Massachusetts, California State College and the University of Pittsburgh.
 He was also employed at the Jet Propulsion Laboratory in 1967, and served as a staff researcher for the Ford Foundation 1969-1970.